vision-agh/DVS_Filtering/README.md

 ## Noise Generator

-A C++ shot-noise generator with Python bindings.
+A C++ shot-noise generator with Python bindings from [this repository](https://github.com/vision-agh/NoiseGeneratorCPP).
 It injects random noise events into a clean DVS event stream, simulating real sensor noise.

 ### Build